-- Acute care and critical care
+- Acute and critical care

 You experience physical therapy interventions unique to each phase of rehabilitation.

-When you complete the program, you have:
+Upon completion of the program, you will have:

 - Knowledge of theoretical principles, including the pathology and physiology of aging across cardiopulmonary, musculoskeletal, integumentary and neurologic systems as related to the unique characteristics and needs of the geriatric patient

 - Training in the practical skills needed for geriatric physical therapy, including clinical case management; patient, family and caregiver education; advocacy; referral; consultation; and documentation related to geriatric care delivery to provide optimal and quality care for all patients

 - Experience in practice according to the ethical principles and legal requirements of the profession compliant to federal and state regulation and Mayo Clinic policies, values and standards of care

 After successfully completing this residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Graduates are eligible to take the Geriatric Specialist Certification Examination administered by the American Board of Physical Therapy Specialties (ABPTS).